iAmMe27/WoD/README.md

 :file_folder: Having issues with downloads in Wabbajack?
 [Check this page first.](https://github.com/iAmMe27/WoD/wiki)

-:exclamation: **I need help with something!** Start with consulting the [Common Issues page](CommonIssues.md) and the [FAQ](FAQ.md).
-Please help me to help yourself here.
-Please also use the Discord search function in the WoD channels as your issue may already be solved.
-Do not just post a question in the support channel without doing your own research first.

 # Preface
 Just to set some expectations and boundaries surrounding modlist development here, there's a couple things I'd like to say first.